mit-zardini-lab/mit-zardini-lab.github.io/_people/prof-gioele-zardini.markdown

 Email: <em>gzardini at mit dot edu</em>

-Gioele will be an Assistant Professor at the Massachusetts Institute of Technology from fall 2024, where he is part of the Department of Civil and Environmental Engineering, a Principal Investigator in the Laboratory for Information and Decision Systems, and an Affiliated Faculty with the Institute for Data, Systems and Society.
+Gioele is the Rudge (1948) and Nancy Allen Career Development Assistant Professor at Massachusetts Institute of Technology.
+He is a PI in the Laboratory for Information and Decision Systems (LIDS), the Department of Civil and Environmental Engineering (CEE), and an affiliate faculty with the Institute for Data, Systems and Society (IDSS).
+From January to June 2024 he was a postdoctoral scholar at Stanford University, working with Marco Pavone, sponsored by NASA.

 He received his doctoral degree in 2024 from ETH Zurich, and holds both a BSc. and a MSc. in Mechanical Engineering and Robotics, Systems and control from ETH Zurich.